nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    - Rationale: Ensures accessibility for users on different platforms.
    - Metric: Application functions correctly on Windows, macOS, and Linux.
 2. Supports up to 1000 patients without performance issues.
-   - Rationale: Ensures scalability for clinics and hospitals.
+   - Rationale: Ensures scalability for larger clinics.
    - Metric: Application performs smoothly with a database of 1000 patients.
 3. Faster operation with commands than mouse for proficient typists.
    - Rationale: Enhances productivity for users familiar with the command line.